sxxxxxxxxx90000/trajectory_planner_augmentus/README.md

 - **Path Planner** — computes a geometric path between start and goal points.
 - **Trajectory Optimizer** — time-parameterizes the path into a full trajectory with velocities.

 Both modules are able to be used independenly and designed to be **extendable** so other algorithms can be added as well.
-The architecture is represented in image.
+The architecture is represented in Diagram.md.

 ---